Blackland, Wiltshire: Parish church

-The church, which probably dates from the 13th century, is a small rubble-stone building with a west bellcote.
-In the chancel, two small windows are 13th-century, and Orbach states that two triangular-headed windows have Anglo-Saxon monolith surrounds.
-The two-light east window is 14th-century, and in that century the chancel roof was replaced and the nave rebuilt; these roofs are still in place.
+The church, which probably dates from the 13th century, is a small rubble building with a west bellcote.
+In the chancel two small windows are 13th century and Orbach states that two triangular-headed windows have Anglo-Saxon monolith surrounds.
+The two-light east window is 14th century and in that century the chancel roof was replaced and the nave rebuilt; these roofs are still in place.

-The font is either 12th-century (Orbach) or 13th (Historic England), on a 19th-century base.
+The font is either 12th century (Orbach) or 13th (Historic England) on a 19th-century base.
 The single bell was cast in 1671 although there had been two in 1553.
 A north addition, with a barrel-vaulted ceiling of the late 17th century or early 18th, was until 1858 reserved for the owners of Blackland House.

 A north vestry was added to the chancel in 1842 and in 1858–9 the church was "over-restored" (according to Orbach) by Henry Weaver.
 The work included buttressing the addition, remodelling it as an aisle and moving the porch to that side, as well as changes to the nave windows and re-fronting of the west gallery.
 Further restoration in 1907 by C.E.
 Ponting saw stained glass by Kempe & Co. installed in the east window, and a new screen, stalls, pulpit and reredos.

 The church was originally dedicated to St Nicholas but by 1851 it was called St Peter's.
 The building was designated as Grade II* listed in 1960.

-The church was probably built by the lord of the manor as a chapel dependant on St Mary, Calne, but had its own rector by 1361 and the incumbent received tithes from the manor; it later became independent of Calne and was a peculiar of the Dean of Salisbury until most aspects of that jurisdiction were abolished in 1846.
+The church was probably built by the lord of the manor as a chapel dependent on St Mary, Calne, but had its own rector by 1361 and the incumbent received tithes from the manor; it later became independent of Calne and was a peculiar of the Dean of Salisbury until most aspects of that jurisdiction were abolished in 1846.
 The benefice was united with that of Calstone Wellington in 1881; the rector or their curate had already lived there since 1843.
 In 1962 the union was undone: the north and west parts of Blackland were united with Calne to form the parish of Calne with Blackland, and the rest was united with Heddington.
 Today the parish is part of the Marden Vale benefice, alongside St Mary and Holy Trinity at Calne, and the churches of Bremhill, Derry Hill and Foxham.

+The actor David Hemmings is buried at St. Peter's.